 - Reducing offensive, ‘jokey’ behaviour is hard.
 Policing it even more so.
 As a minimum, make clear rules on what is and isn’t acceptable to say at work.

 - Give all staff and managers training on the rules.

 - If you have a zero tolerance policy on such behaviour, enforce it.
-Don’t treat two separate, similar acts less differently and take disciplinary action when necessary.
+Don’t treat two separate, similar acts differently and take disciplinary action when necessary.

 - Explain which events outside of work are linked to your staff’s employment and remind them that company rules continue to apply during those times.
 Examples include working lunches, client meetings, work-organised social events and company away days.